-Receiving therapy as an infant or child is often helpful for both the child and family, but what happens when that child grows into and adolescent or adult and has continued or new sensory processing symptoms?
-At Sensory KIDS we work with both adolescents and adults with first time intervention to develop new strategies to cope with SPD.
+Receiving therapy as an infant or child is often helpful for the entire family, but what happens when that child grows into and adolescent or adult and has continued or new sensory processing symptoms?
+At Sensory KIDS we work with adolescents and adults who are new to intervention to develop strategies for coping with SPD.
 For those who have had therapy in the past but are having increased symptoms, a “tune up” may be helpful to increase self-understanding or learn techniques to help adapt to new or different situations.

 Signs to Look For

 If the following signs are severe enough to disrupt your ability to interact with others or your environment, or if many of these sound familiar, you may be having sensory or regulatory challenges.

 - Anxious in public places, especially if crowded or noisy

 - Difficulty concentrating in over-stimulating work environment

 - Avoid eye contact, difficulty focusing on objects or people